kandolfp/ws23_ulg_vu_ama_performance/pages/hpc/distributed.md

 ### The `pmap` and the `@everywhere` macro

 As mentioned before, we need to get functions to all the workers, in order to execute them.
-For distributing a functions or for loading modules we can use the `@everywhere` macro.
+For distributing a function or for loading modules we can use the `@everywhere` macro.
 As the name suggests, it will make sure that the function is available in the scope of each worker and the main process.
 We simply prepend a function with `@everywhere` and nothing more is required.
 There are some things to note for this case: